-Virus Characterization: Influenza virus characterization information will be updated weekly starting later this season.
+Virus Characterization: Influenza virus characterization information will be reported later this season.

-Outpatient Illness: This week, 1.0% of patient visits to a health care provider were for Influenza-like illness (ILI), remaining stable (change of <0.1%) compared to week 6 (1.1%).
-National ILI remains below the national baseline of 2.6%.
+Outpatient Illness: For the third week in a row, 1.1% of patient visits to a health care provider were for Influenza-like illness (ILI).
+Nationally, ILI remains below the national baseline of 2.6%.
 ILI surveillance may be impacted by the COVID-19 pandemic and should be interpreted with caution.

-Outpatient Illness: ILINet Activity Map This week, all jurisdictions experienced minimal activity.
+Outpatient Illness: ILINet Activity Map During week 16, all jurisdictions experienced minimal activity.
 ILI activity levels may be impacted by the COVID-19 pandemic and should be interpreted with caution.

-Influenza-associated Hospitalizations: FluSurv-NET sites have reported a current cumulative hospitalization rate of 0.6 per 100,000 population.
-In 2011-12, a low severity season, the rate was 2.2 times higher at this time in the season.
+Influenza-associated Hospitalizations: FluSurv-NET sites reported a current cumulative hospitalization rate of 0.8 per 100,000 population, which is about one-tenth the rate reported at this time during the low-severity 2011-12 season.

-Influenza-associated Pediatric Deaths: No new influenza-associated pediatric deaths were reported to CDC this week.
-The total for the 2020-21 season is one.
+Influenza-associated Pediatric Deaths: No influenza-associated pediatric deaths were reported to CDC this week.
+The total for the season is one.